Zyndric/Programmable-RC-Car/README.md

 start recording with the [R] key, drive some time ([W] [A] [S] [D] or arrow keys), then press [SPACE] to stop recording.
 When a pattern has been recorded, play [P] to start playback, [SPACE] again to stop it.

+The recorder is going to be extended to even record hardware key presses, enabling you to use the remote control buttons for recording sessions.